-This 72 hour hands-on workshop introduces you to "How To Break and FIX Software Security," a step by step methodology to effectively and efficiently test software.
-You will learn a very applied and non-rigid approach to bang software for common bugs.
+- A review of web security/vulnerability scanning tools - Introduction to HolodeckWeb Hands-on lab attacking a site full of vulnerabilities software for common bugs.
 It's a departure from conventional testing in which testers prepare a written test plan and then use it as a script when testing the software.
 The class teaches you how to plan tests "on the fly" by providing you with insight, experience, and a nose for where bugs are hiding.
-This workshop is presented in an "interwoven" format where each topic has a hands-on component so that you can explore the testing techniques and software tools using software.
+This workshop is presented in an "interwoven" format where each topic has a hands-on component so that you can explore the testing techniques using real tools.